-This section outlines the end-to-end licensing process from initial notification of the spectrum allocation process, including the Auction process to determine the Successful Bidder and the granting of an appropriate license.
+This section outlines the end-to-end licensing process from initial notification of the Spectrum allocation process, including the Auction process to determine the Successful Bidders and the granting of appropriate Licenses.

 This section provides:

 - An overview of the licensing process and the indicative timetable

 - Definition of key Auction roles (see glossary for further definitions)

 - Description of Auction logistics

 - Description of the Auction process

 - Definition of the Auction rules.